-Fully adjust the head restraint before vou sit in or operate vour vehicle.
+WARNING: Fully adjust the head restraint before you sit in or operate your vehicle.
 This will help minimize the risk of neck injury in the event of a crash.
 Do not adjust the head restraint when your vehicle is moving.

-The head restraint is a safety device.
+WARNING: The head restraint is a safety device.
 Whenever possible it should be installed and properly adjusted when the seat is occupied.
-An improperly adjusted head restraint may not adequately protect an occupant during an impact from the rear.
+Failure to adjust the head restraint properly could reduce its effectiveness during certain impacts.